 Additionally, BSV’s Paymail protocol enables users to send an email address instead of a BTC wallet address, which is long and cumbersome to write every time.

-BSV is #6 on CoinMarketCap market rank, at the price of $197.69, a 24-hour volume of $1.9 billion, a total supply of 21 Million BSV, and a current circulating supply of 18 million BSV.
+BSV is #6 on the CoinMarketCap market rank at $197.69, a 24-hour volume of $1.9 billion, a total supply of 21 Million BSV, and a current circulating supply of 18 million BSV.
 The coin started the year on a high note after achieving its all-time high of $441.20 in January 2020.

-Conclusively, both BCH and BSV have, in the past, been in controversial positions with their developers being accused of pump and dump schemes to influence market prices.
-Most of what goes on cryptocurrency exchanges are outright illegal on the traditional stock market.
+Conclusively, both BCH and BSV have, in the past, been in controversial positions, with their developers being accused of pump-and-dump schemes to influence market prices.
+In addition, most of what goes on cryptocurrency exchanges is outright illegal on the traditional stock market.

 Since the crypto space is highly unregulated, and most transactions are anonymous, it gets hard to prove and prosecute criminal and market manipulation activities.

-Despite their success, both versions are still far away from gaining massive support as the original Bitcoin.
-However, since they can be mined using the same gear, miners on the network participate interchangeably depending on which coin is having a good day, for better rewards.
+Despite their success, both versions are still far from gaining the massive support as the original Bitcoin.
+However, since they can be mined using the same gear, miners on the network participate interchangeably depending on which coin is having a good day for better rewards.